2023 Drum Corps FAQ

 ARE THERE DRUM CORPS SCHOLARSHIPS?

-There are a limited number of needs based scholarships to help members offset their tuition, as well as scholarships for students who are attending a Columbus City Schools Public School.
+There are a limited number of needs based scholarships to help members offset their tuition, as well as scholarships for students who are living in Ohio.
 Scholarships are awarded by the Executive Director and multiple factors are considered in awarding them – including attendance, need, personal fundraising efforts and other factors.
-We do advise you not to count on these funds to help cover regular tuition payments.
+Full Details Here: https://www.columbussaints.org/drumcorps/student-scholarship/

 HOW ARE HOUSING AND MEALS ACCOMMODATED AT CAMPS?